Blosc/c-blosc/README.rst

 The minimal Blosc consists of the next files (in `blosc/ directory
 <https://github.com/Blosc/c-blosc/tree/master/blosc>`_)::

     blosc.h and blosc.c        -- the main routines
-    shuffle.h and shuffle.c  -- the shuffle code
+    shuffle*.h and shuffle*.c  -- the shuffle code
     blosclz.h and blosclz.c    -- the blosclz compressor

 Just add these files to your project in order to use Blosc.
 For information on compression and decompression routines, see `blosc.h
 <https://github.com/Blosc/c-blosc/blob/master/blosc/blosc.h>`_.

-To compile using GCC (4.4 or higher recommended) on Unix:
+To compile using GCC (4.9 or higher recommended) on Unix:

 .. code-block:: console

-   $ gcc -O3 -msse2 -o myprog myprog.c blosc/*.c -Iblosc -lpthread
+   $ gcc -O3 -mavx2 -o myprog myprog.c blosc/*.c -Iblosc -lpthread

 Using Windows and MINGW:

 .. code-block:: console

-   $ gcc -O3 -msse2 -o myprog myprog.c -Iblosc blosc\*.c
+   $ gcc -O3 -mavx2 -o myprog myprog.c -Iblosc blosc\*.c

-Using Windows and MSVC (2010 or higher recommended):
+Using Windows and MSVC (2013 or higher recommended):

 .. code-block:: console